 I have decided in part to adopt this approach so that my ADT implementation offers an alternative to MTools, and forces me to think in a more "Mathematica functional" way.

-Also, the topic of visibility (package, private, protected, public) is primarily out-of-scope for this trail.
+The topic of visibility (package, private, protected, public etc.) is currently completely out-of-scope.

 Some good things about the Webel ADTs so far

-• Absolutely brilliantly super suitability to modelling in SysML!
-You'll see more examples of this as this slide trail is completed.
-Each ADT-Class maps to a SysMLv1 Block, the ADT-Method UpValues to Operations, the top-level (non ADT) supporting functions map to SysML Activities, and I have a complete set of new SysML Stereotypes with keywords and icons for every concept in the Webel ADT recipe!
+• Super suitability to modelling in SysML!
+Each ADT-Class maps to a SysMLv1 Block, the ADT-Method UpValues to Operations, the top-level (non ADT) supporting functions map to SysML Activities, and I have a complete set of new SysML Stereotypes with keywords and icons for every concept in the Webel ADT recipe.

-• Thanks to some naming conventions and some context management tricks, a very concise coding recipe, easily accessed also from client packages of the main Webel`ADT`ADT` package.
+• Thanks to some naming conventions and some context management tricks, a very concise coding recipe, easily accessed also from client packages of the main ADT` package.

 • Far better organisational power than just using Paclets and single .m or .wlPackage files.
 It enables to establish roles, identify responsibilities, and code cleaner.

-• The Webel ADT coding pattern works really well (not perfectly), in the simply super duper wonderful Wolfram Language Plugin for IntelliJ IDEA, my new great source of joy (and it makes my coding hands happier too).
-It does not catch the ADT-Class hierarchies, but it's otherwise pretty good, and the IDEA has some cool filtering features, such as sorting by UpValues etc. Refactoring Wolfram Language "variable" names?
+• The Webel ADT coding pattern works well (but not perfectly), in the simply super duper wonderful Wolfram Language Plugin for IntelliJ IDEA, my new great source of joy (and it makes my coding hands happier too).
+It can't catch the (contrived) Webel ADT inheritance hierarchies, but it's otherwise pretty good, and the IDEA has some cool filtering features, such as sorting by UpValues etc. Refactoring Wolfram Language "variable" names?
 No issue!

 • I have some terrific new quick help utilities and development utilities that work not just with the ADTs, but with any expression, such as nice UpValues (including ADT-Method) searching, extraction ADT-Methods signatures, and more.
 Makes Notebooks even more fun.

-• Reuse through inheritance (but by choice, multiple inheritance is restricted to only being allowed in combination with Webel ADT-MemberInterfaces, explained later, and modelled in SysMLv1 using InterfaceBlocks.
+• Reuse through inheritance (but by choice, multiple inheritance is restricted to only being allowed in combination with Webel ADT-MemberInterfaces, explained in the main tutorial section, and modelled in SysMLv1 using InterfaceBlocks).

 • Use of "passive" ADT-MemberInterfaces (no ADT-Method UpValues) to define membership of ADT-Classes within a role or domain, and if needed at a finer grained level than a Package file.
 See XL:XL in the image above.

-• Graph inheritance hierachies!
-Trees of hierarchies!
+• Graphs of inheritance hierachies!
+OpenerView trees of hierarchies!
 Navigate generated content with clear OO-like structure and "class meaningful" views in interactive Manipulate GUIs.

 Dr Darren, Webel IT Australia.